-.04 Correction by plan amendment.
-In any case in which correction of a Qualified Plan failure includes correction of a Plan Document Failure or correction of an Operational Failure by plan amendment as permitted under section 4.06, other than adoption of a model amendment or a standardized prototype plan, the amendment must be submitted to the Service for approval under the appropriate application form (i.e., Form 5300 series or Form 6406) to ensure that the amendment satisfies applicable qualification requirements.
+.05 Correction by plan amendment.
+In a case in which correction of a Qualification Failure includes correction of a Plan Document Failure or Demographic Failure, or an Operational Failure by plan amendment, as permitted under section 4.05, other than the adoption of an amendment designated by the Service as a model amendment or the adoption of a prototype or volume submitter plan for which the Plan Sponsor has reliance on the plan's opinion or advisory letter as provided in Rev. Proc.
+2003-6, 2003-1 I.R.B.
+191, the amendment must be submitted to the Service (see section 11.11 for the VCP mailing address) for approval under the appropriate application form (i.e., Form 5300 series or Form 6406) to ensure that the amendment satisfies applicable qualification requirements.

-.05 Special rules relating to Excess Amounts.
+.06 Special rules relating to Excess Amounts.
 (1) Treatment of Excess Amounts under Qualified Plans.
 A distribution of an Excess Amount is not eligible for the favorable tax treatment accorded to distributions from Qualified Plans (such as eligibility for rollover under § 402(c)).
 To the extent that a current or prior distribution was a distribution of an Excess Amount, distribution of that Excess Amount is not an eligible rollover distribution.
 Thus, for example, if such a distribution was contributed to an individual retirement arrangement ("IRA"), the contribution is not a valid rollover contribution for purposes of determining the amount of excess contributions (within the meaning of § 4973) to the individual's IRA.
 A distribution of an Excess Amount is generally treated in the manner described in section 3 of Rev. Proc.
 92-93, 1992-2 C.B.
 505, relating to the corrective disbursement of elective deferrals.
 The distribution must be reported on Forms 1099-R for the year of distribution with respect to each participant or beneficiary receiving such a distribution.
 Where an Excess Amount has been or is being distributed, the Plan Sponsor must notify the recipient that (a) an Excess Amount has been or will be distributed and (b) an Excess Amount is not eligible for favorable tax treatment accorded to distributions from Qualified Plans (and, specifically, is not eligible for tax-free rollover).

 (2) Treatment of Excess Amounts under 403(b) Plans. (a) Distribution of Excess Amounts.
-Excess Amounts for a year, adjusted for earnings through the date of distribution, must be distributed to affected participants and beneficiaries and are includible in their gross income in the vear of distribution.
+Excess Amounts for a year, adjusted for earnings through the date of distribution, must be distributed to affected participants and beneficiaries and are includible in their gross income in the year of distribution.
 The distribution of Excess Amounts is not an eligible rollover distribution within the meaning of § 403(b)(8).
 A distribution of Excess Amounts is generally treated in the manner described in section 3 of Rev. Proc.
 92-93 relating to the corrective disbursement of elective deferrals.
 The distribution must be reported on Forms 1099-R for the year of distribution with respect to each participant or beneficiary receiving such a distribution.
 In addition, the Plan Sponsor must inform affected participants and beneficiaries that the distribution of Excess Amounts is not eligible for rollover.

 (b) Retention of Excess Amounts.

-Under VCT and Audit CAP, Excess Amounts will be treated as corrected (even though the Excess Amounts are retained in the 403(b) Plan) if the following requirements are satisfied.
+If either the employer or the funding agent is unable to make a correcting distribution, Excess Amounts will be treated as corrected (even though the Excess Amounts are retained in the 403(b) Plan) if the following requirements are satisfied.
 Excess Amounts arising from a § 415 failure, adjusted for earnings through the date of correction, must reduce affected participants' applicable § 415 limit for the year following the year of correction (or for the year of correction if the Plan Sponsor so chooses), and subsequent years, until the excess is eliminated.
+See section 12.02(2).